Master's Work Experience (KTA)

 The Master's training is part of the research phase in which the students work on a current topic in the field of physics of nuclear-, particle- and astrophysics.
 Possible areas of research are based on the main research areas of the Department of Physics and the special offer of the professors.
-Topics are e.g. astro- and astroparticle physics, experimental nuclear physics, experimental particle physics, theoretical particle and high-energy physics, as well as fundamental plasma physics.
-Both experimental and theoretical topics are possible, ranging from the physical basics to physical issues in manufacturing and measurement processes.
+Topics are e.g. astro- and astroparticle physics, experimental nuclear physics, experimental particle physics, theoretical particle and high-energy physics, fundamental plasma physics and many more.
+Both experimental and theoretical topics are possible, ranging from the physical basics to applied issues in detector engineering and measurement processes.

 After the Master's Work Experience students are able to

-- apply the theoretical or experimental methods needed for their planned master's thesis
+- apply the theoretical or experimental methods needed for the chosen research area

-- to analyse and evaluate the results of these methods
+- to analyse, evaluate and discuss the results of these methods

 Admission to the module requires that all additional module requirements that are specified in the letter of admission to the Master's programme in Physics (Physics of Condensed Matter) have been met.

 It is recommended that at least 40 ECTS from the modules of the specialization phase in the Master's programme Physics (Physics of Condensed Matter) have been successfully completed.